Neuberger Berman MLP Income Fund Announces Monthly Distributions

 About Neuberger Berman

 Neuberger Berman, founded in 1939, is a private, independent, employee-owned investment manager.
 The firm manages a range of strategies—including equity, fixed income, quantitative and multi-asset class, private equity and hedge funds—on behalf of institutions, advisors and individual investors globally.
-With offices in 19 countries, Neuberger Berman’s team is approximately 1,900 professionals, as of September 30, 2017.
-For five consecutive years, the company has been named to Pensions & Investments Best Places to Work in Money Management survey (among those with 1,000 employees or more).
+With offices in 20 countries, Neuberger Berman’s team is more than 2,000 professionals.
+For four consecutive years, the company has been named first or second in Pensions & Investments' Best Places to Work in Money Management survey (among those with 1,000 employees or more).
 Tenured, stable and long-term in focus, the firm fosters an investment culture of fundamental research and independent thinking.
-It manages $284 billion in client assets as of September 30, 2017.
+It manages $315 billion in client assets as of September 30, 2018.
 For more information, please visit our website at www.nb.com.